EthWorks/ethereumjs-vm-benchmarks/results/results.md

-# Benchmarks
+# Ethereumjs-vm performance research

+## General information

+Total benchmark time: 60000 ms

-## Full
+## Recommendations

-Time taken `60000 ms`

 ### Remove `errno` dependency from levelup - up to 1.7% speedup

 merkle-patricia-tree has levelup as dependency.
 Calling `db.get` (`levelup@1.3.9 /lib/levelup.js:195`) in levelup sometimes results in errors.
 The program spends 1.7% of the total runtime just constructing those errors.

-Probably caused by weird stack trace manipulations.
+Probably caused by weird stack trace manipulations and a ton of information on the error object.
+I suspect that this information isn't used in any meaningful way.

-TODO: how many errors?
+The total count of errors created during the 60s benchmark was: 46529.
+Constructing 46k errors should take ~150ms, not upwards of a second.

 ### Reduce the number of times hashes have to be calculated - up to 4.48% speedup